 (Yield: ¼ cup of sourdough starter)

+For your sourdough bread recipe, you’ll need to start with the starter.
 Since sourdough is just flour and water, it’s important to use the highest quality of flour when you begin your starter.
 The flour should be fresh, unbleached, whole wheat flour.
 Ideally you would mill the whole wheat berries from Hard Red Winter Wheat, just before you use it.
 This is the grain mill I use.
 If you are buying already milled flour, get the freshest flour possible, from a local mill or online from Bob’s Red Mill.
 The water should be luke warm, and filtered of any chemicals that will inhibit the good microbes from invading the flour.
 Don’t use chorinated tap water for this recipe.

 If you have a sourdough starter already, skip to the pre-ferment recipe, below.
 If you are starting with nothing but the flour, begin here.
 If the sourdough starter that you have is inactive, start here, as well.